MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/deploy-a-software-load-balancer-using-vmm.md

 The diagram shows a sample 4-node setup.
 The setup is highly available with three network controller nodes (virtual machines), and three SLB/MUX nodes.
 It shows two tenants with one virtual networks broken into two virtual subnets to simulate a web tier and a database tier.
 Both the infrastructure and tenant virtual machines can be redistributed across any physical host.

-All the Software Load Balancer virtual machines must have Windows Server RTM with the Zero Day Patch as the operating system.

 ### Logical networks